ompanchwate/weatherApp/readme.md

 # What is this Application ?
-This project is a Weather Application which is used to get the current weather of any location searched and also tells the weather of the area you are currently at by just taking the location permission from the user.
+This project is a Weather Application which is used to get the current weather of any location searched and also tells the weather of the area you are currently in by just taking the location permission from the user.

 ## Project Screen Shots